cutlerCLI/cutlercli.github.io/book/src/config-features.md

 # Configuration Features

-cutler's configuration can be tiny or versatile depending on your needs.
-But, there are some nifty features built into the software for your convenience.
+There are some nifty features built into the software for your convenience.
+These configuration features have been documented below so that you can have a quick look:

 ## Config-Locking